WHAT IS SKIN PIGMENTATION?

 Other non-laser treatments include topical treatments such as creams which can be used in combination with the above treatments and strict sun protection needs to be observed with all of the treatments..
 However topical treatment is generally not long lasting, and you may notice pigmentation reappearing after a few days.

 WHAT CAN BE EXPECTED AFTER THE SKIN PIGMENTATION TREATMENT?

 With microdermabrasion, you can go back to your regular activities after an initial 24 hours following treatment.
 Some pink or reddish skin may be visible.
 However, this should resolve within 24-48 hours of the procedure.

-Because a microlaser peel treats the deeper layer of the skin, it takes approximately 2-4 days for a patient to recover.
+Because a microlaser peel treats deeper than microdermabrasion in the skin, it takes approximately 2-4 days for a patient to recover.
 The affected area may look like a sunburn with minor sloughing and itchiness.

 Recovery after the Excel V laser can take from 2 to 7 days and the Picosure laser is usually less.